example42/puppet-tp/tinydata.md

 Whenever new references to new versions of applications or operating systems (for example in additional repos url) are available, they will be updated.

-If existing data for some Operating Systems is incorrect we will update it without caring about possible backwards incompatibilities on existing setups, we won't even follow SemVer rules for tinydata.
+If existing data for some Operating Systems is incorrect we will update it without caring about backwards incompatibilities, we won't even follow SemVer rules for tinydata.

 The driving principle is to have the correct data for each version of each supported operating system and application.

 We recommend to make a local fork of this module and update it from the upstream version only after relevant testing.

-Bug reporting or pull request are always welcomed.
+Bug reporting or pull requests on GitHub are always welcomed.

 For more info on cross OS compatibility testing and status, check the [this](/playground.html) page.